aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 The gap between "we understand AI security" and "we ship secure AI" is the most exploitable surface in the enterprise right now.

+### A real example

+In a recent engagement with a financial services company deploying a multi-agent customer service system, our threat model uncovered a Layer 3 → Layer 4 → Layer 2 attack chain that the internal team had missed entirely.
+The agent framework allowed a tool call to query the customer database, but there was no validation between the LLM's output and the tool parameters.
+A prompt injection at Layer 1 could cascade through the agent framework into direct database exfiltration.
+The remediation was straightforward — parameter validation and scope-limited API keys — but without the cross-layer analysis, it would have shipped to production.

+### What I do

+I'm Amine Raji, PhD, CISSP.
+I help engineering and security teams deploy AI agents without creating new attack surfaces.
+I've spent 15+ years securing critical systems in banking, defense, aerospace, and automotive — and the last few years focused specifically on AI/LLM security.
+I offer engagement packages that cover the full 7-phase threat modeling methodology described here, from scoping through release gate decision.

 If you're deciding whether your AI project is safe to ship to production, the question is not whether you've read the right framework.
 The question is whether you can produce all seven deliverables from Part 5 — with a named owner on every finding and acceptance criteria on every mitigation — before the launch date.

 If you can, ship.
 If you can't, you don't have a threat model.
 You have a wish list.

+**Need help running a production AI threat model?** [Get in touch](/contact/) or [book a call](/contact/) — I'll help you determine whether your system is ready to ship, and if not, what it takes to get there.

 ---